|

 I guess really good soups are supposed to be a bit involved.
 So with an eye to creating a batch of BBQ chicken soup sometime this week, I had thrown a chicken on a beer can and smoked it on the kamado grill this past Sunday.
-My sister had sent me the soup recipe sometime back and had raved about it.
-Turns out, she had good reason to.
+I'd been sent the soup recipe sometime back; its sender had raved about it.
+Turns out, there was good reason to.

 That juicy, flavorful, succulent meat has been waiting for me in the fridge, and tonight I brought it out.
 Then I got down to the rest of the prep for the soup, which is told mostly in the pictures and captions below.
 This recipe for BBQ Chicken Soup was time-intensive but not as bad as some soups might be.
 And the result made it quite worth it.